Everything To Get Done (without feeling overwhelmed)

 22. If Needed To A Non-Stress Test

-It is actually not stressful but your provider may ask that you get this done if you are showing signs of preclampsia or distress.
+It is actually not stressful but your provider may ask that you get this done if you are showing signs of preeclampsia or distress.

-It is when an ultrasound tech or nurse monitors baby via ultrasound as well as your blood pressure, and checks the amniotic fluid and all vitals for you and baby.
+It is when an ultrasound tech or nurse monitors your baby via ultrasound as well as your blood pressure and checks the amniotic fluid and all vitals for you and your baby.

 23. Have A Baby

 Yay!
 By the end of the third trimester, you will have a beautiful little babe that is ready to learn from you as well as you’ll be learning how to navigate motherhood.

 In conclusion, you can see that if you break it down month by month you do not have to do a billion things but little tasks that you can do every week or once a day if you’d like.
 This way you do not feel overwhelmed.